YuxuanLiu1112/HierLLM/README.md

 ```

-## Training and Evaluating HierLLM on IA Simulator
+## Training and Evaluating HierLLM on I-A Simulator

 To train and evaluate HierLLM on I-A Simulator, run